wp-plugins/hide-and-catch-email/readme.txt

 Contributors: austyfrosty
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=F8F3JJ9ERQBYS
-Tags: shortcode, replace, email, content, catch-email, hide-content Requires at least: 2.7
+Tags: shortcode, replace, email, content, catch-email, hide-content Requires at least: 3.0
 Tested up to: 3.2
 Stable tag: trunk

-Use this simple shortcode to hide your content in your posts/pages and replace with a form.
+Adds a metabox to post/page and allows you to hide the content, and show only on form submission.

 == Description ==

-Use this simple shortcode to hide any content in your posts/pages.
-It will then replace the content between the shortcode with a form a user would have to fill out to see said content.
+Newly re-written to replace the whole page/post(s) content.
+It will replace the content with a form a user (who is not logged in and/or set to a certain user role (set by you on a per post basis)) would have to fill out to see said content.
 Right now the form consists of a name field, email address, comment field, and spam deterant.

-There are also two options for the shortcode.
-1) capability => defaults to 'level_10'.
-2) text => defualts to empty (and new text you'd like placed before the form).
+There are two options for the cotent replacement.
+1) capability => defaults to 'activate_plugins'.
+2) text => defualts to empty - (the text you'd like placed before the form).

-1. Use: `[replace text="Please fill out the form below to see the content"]`this is the content being replaced`[/replace]`

 For requests or feedback please leave comments on [Hide &amp; Catch Email](http://austinpassy.com/wordpress-plugins/hide-and-catch-email/).